two-x/TheFlyingMagicCarpet/CANTroller2/README.md

 1. [Oh My Zsh](<https://ohmyz.sh/#install>) makes iTerm prompt a lot more colorful / easy to read.
 But most importantly it's compatible with a number of other cool plugins.
 1. Check out the in-terminal short cuts you're offered [here](<https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/macos#commands>)
 1. zsh autosuggestions.
 In iTerm, suggestions for end of line come up in gray.
 Click R arrow to select; tab to see more options.
 Needs to be [installed](<https://github.com/zsh-users/zsh-autosuggestions>) in addition to being added to ~/.zshrc file.
 FWIW, in my ~/.zshrc file, I have `plugins=(git zsh-autosuggestions macos)`

+## Dubious related alternate instructions

+1. Open VSCode and install the extension "PlatformIO IDE" (Ctrl+Shift+X to add an extension on Mac) -OR- Run `brew install platformio`
+1. (unsure) Save the json file [here](<https://github.com/platformio/platform-espressif32/blob/master/boards/esp32-s3-devkitc-1.json>) as `~/.platformio/boards/esp32-s3-devkitc-1.json`
+1. (unsure) Click the platformio alien head in VScode, and pick "Projects...", "Add Existing", and find the TheFlyingMagicCarpet/Cantroller2 directory.
+Once platformio reads the platformio.ini file, a bunch of libraries should automatically install themselves.
+1. (unsure) Install clang-format linter.
+On MacOS you can do "brew install clang-format", otherwise use your package manager instead.
+Make sure clang-format is in your path.
+In VScode, In vscode, View-Extensions and install the Clang-format extension, then open the extension settings.
+Enter the full clang-format executable path into the "Executable" setting (eg "/opt/homebrew/bin/clang-format").
+Enter ".clang-format" into the "Assume Filename" setting.
+Assuming you have the repo updated now you should be able to right-click and format code in the editor to make it all format consistently.

 ## Uploading